 Must be uploaded in JPEG format with high-quality compression.
 We will use winning images for high-quality production of the yearbook and exhibitions.

 Participants must provide their file(s) as recorded by the camera for all images that proceed to the final stages of the contest.
-These file(s) will be requested and studied confidentially between 20 January and 8 February 2020.
-Failure to provide these files when requested will lead to the elimination of the entry.
+These file(s) will be requested and studied confidentially between 16 January and 24 February 2021.
+Failure to provide these files when requested will lead to the exclusion of the entry.

-On Picter, register for the 2020 World Press Photo Contest (starts on 2 December 2019 12.00 (noon) CET).
-As an individual photographer, this requires your personal data as well as your proof of professional status.
-Registration ends on 9 January 2020 12.00 (noon) CET!
+On Picter, register for the 2021 World Press Photo Contest (starts on 1 December 2020 12.00 (noon) CET).
+This requires your personal data as well as your proof of professional status.
+You can register until 12 January 2021 12.00 (noon) CET.
+Your registration will be reviewed to ensure compliance with our entry rules, we reserve the right to ask for additional information to help clarify your professional status.

 Country of residence